sheriffMoose/storybook-extras/packages/variants/README.md

 ## Compatibility

 This addon was initially developed for Angular 15 & Storybook v7 in mind.
-However, you can still use it in older versions, but you will need to install the use the decorator directly in `preview.js` instead of adding the addon in your `main.js`.
+However, you can still use it in older versions, but you will need to use the decorator directly in `preview.js` instead of adding the addon in your `main.js`.

 ```js
 // .storybook/preview.js